RVVeliscu/UART-Driver/README.md

 ## Working on the assignment
 Start the assignment from the header inside the `src/` directory.
-Please note that you must provide a `Kbuild` file and the module name must be `tracer.ko`.
+Please note that you must provide a `Kbuild` file and the module name must be `uart16550.ko`.
 > **Warning**
 > You must not change this header, it will be overwritten by the checker.
 > You can include any other headers in your project.

 The first option is to code in the `src/` and run the checker using the following command:
 ```
-$ ./local.sh checker 1-tracer
+$ ./local.sh checker 2-uart
 ```
 This will start the docker, start the SO2 VM inside the docker and run the checher for you inside the VM.
 If your run on Linux you can add the `--privileged` argument to the previous command and the checker will run with KVM support.